We’ll send you our company updates and latest news. Subscribe for free by completing the form below.

 And we’ve put together a stimulating list of Creative Writing prompts to get those creative wheels turning!
+But, if you want to niche down then feel free to check out our high school writing prompts.

 - An envelope from a passing plane falls out of the sky and lands on your character.
 What would the contents of the envelope be?